Stand-up comedy: Open mic

 Clubs and small venues often run open mic events; these slots may be booked in advance or left for walk-ins.
 Comedians use open mics to work on material or to show off their skills to get an opener slot.
 Open mics are often bringer shows but not all bringer shows are open mics.
 "Bringer shows" are shows that require amateur performers to bring a specified number of paying guests with them to receive stage time.

 Festivals

 As well as being a mainstay of the comedy circuit, festivals often also showcase up-and-coming acts, with promoters and agents using the festivals to seek out new talent.

 TV specials and albums

 Experienced comics with a following may produce a television special or a comedy album.
 It may be recorded on tour or at a show advertised and performed specifically for the purpose.
-A TV special originally released on television, video on demand, or in film theatre's may be re-released as an album on audio CD, LP record, or audio streaming.
+A TV special originally released on television, video on demand, or in film theatres may be re-released as an album on audio CD, LP record, or audio streaming.
 A "half-hour special" is typically between 20 and 35 minutes in runtime excluding commercial breaks and an "hour-long special" is typically between 40 and 65 minutes excluding commercial breaks.